 What Is Emotional Intelligence?

 We are successful at managing our emotions when we can remain objective when it comes to our feelings.
 One way we can do this is to try to feel our emotions without attaching judgment to them.
-When our emotions are well-managed, we limit the impact our negative feelings have on us, and we become able to encourage positive emotions in their place.
-Accepting all our emotions whether they are positive, or negative, and being able to pinpoint how they impact our lives, can be an important skill.
+When our emotions are well-managed, we may be able to limit the impact our negative feelings have on us, and we may become able to encourage positive emotions in their place.
+Accepting all our emotions, whether they are positive or negative, and being able to pinpoint how they impact our lives, can be an important skill.
 Having this skill can potentially affect the success of our relationships with other people and of our work.

 Why Does Emotional Intelligence Matter?

-People who can separate emotions from thoughts can make decisions based on careful consideration, instead of in-the-moment feelings.
-Reducing impulsivity is beneficial when the decision on the line has major consequences for the future.
-Emotional intelligence allows us to take calculated risks and control the amount of influence our emotions have on our choices, and therefore on what might happen in our future.
+People who can separate emotions from thoughts are better able to make decisions based on careful consideration, instead of on in-the-moment feelings.
+Reducing impulsivity can be especially beneficial when the decision to be made might have major consequences for the future.
+Emotional intelligence may allow us to take calculated risks and to control the amount of influence our emotions have on our choices, and therefore on what might happen in our future.

 Being Empathetic Towards Others